WolfDev8675/RepoSJX7/README.md

 Based on recency, who are the hot prospects. (out of 1777 Customers) Based on probability, create 5 group of prospects who are to be targeted with Group 1 should consists of highest probability prospects.
 (On 1777 Customers)

+Also perform the following tasks:
+1. Sort of recency of test data => Low to high => predicted probabilities high to low
+2. Divide by 5 groups G to R color coded (green to red)

 ** Documentation of completed project https://github.com/WolfDev8675/RepoSJX7/blob/Assign2_1/logistic_project_doc.pdf